-Our secondary logos provide representation to our ever-growing LHM community.
+Our secondary logos provide a representation to our ever-growing LHM community.
 As our young members have grown older, their needs have changed.
 As a response, we have expanded the support services available to teens and adults living with half a working heart.
-We felt it was important to solidify this in our visual identity, so we have introduced logo variations to create a clear distinction between the different support groups within LHM, while never losing a connection to the core identity.
+We have introduced logo variations to create a clear distinction between the different support groups within LHM, while never losing a connection to the core identity.